Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-1.md

-# 🔐 Step 1: Connect to the Cronofy API
+# 🔐 Step 1: Create a Cronofy Developer App

 We first need to connect to the Cronofy API using your client credentials.

 ---
 ---

-## 🧠 1.
-Create a Cronofy Developer App

 1. Go to the [Cronofy Developer Console](https://app.cronofy.com/sign_up/developer) and create a free account.
 2. Click **“Create New Application”**